23f3001275/tds-p2-llm-analysis/README.md

   llm-analysis-agent
 ```

+## 🐳 Dockerfile (Included in Repo)

+The Dockerfile installs:

+- Playwright + Chromium
+- Tesseract OCR
+- FFmpeg
+- All Python packages
+- uv (required by your tools)
+- FastAPI startup

+---

-## 🔎 How It Works
+## 🔍 How It Works

-1. FastAPI receives a quiz URL
+1. Receive and validate the `/solve` request
+2. Check the `secret`
-2. LangGraph agent analyzes the page
+3. Launch the agent in the background
-3. The LLM chooses tools (scraper, runner, downloader, etc.)
-4. Tools collect and process quiz data
+4. Agent loads the quiz URL
-5. Agent submits answer
+5. Extracts instructions from the rendered page
+6. Uses the appropriate tools to:
+   - Scrape HTML
+   - Download files
+   - Parse PDFs
+   - OCR images
+   - Transcribe audio
+   - Run Python code dynamically
+7. Submits the answer to the endpoint on the quiz page
+8. If a new URL is returned → continue solving
-6. If next URL exists → continues
+9. If no new URL is returned → output **END**
-7. Ends when quiz chain is complete

-Everything runs fully autonomously.
+---

 ## 📄 License

 Licensed under the MIT License.